St. Stephen's Episcopal Church (Beverly, New Jersey): Early Church history and architecture

 Built between 1853 and 1855, St. Stephen's represents a period in church architecture that sought to revive the spirit of the Gothic parish church, creating a worship space that was both spiritually reverential while at the same time expressing an architectural vocabulary of rational truth; in the building's ornament, materials and plan.

 This return to the English Gothic architectural form was promoted in the 1830s in England and was at its height in America when St. Stephen's was constructed.
 The Ecclesiology movement was a reaction to a period in church history when architectural form of new churches became increasingly variable.
 The Ecclesiology movement feared this informality and inconsistency distracted from the basic moral and theological mission of the church.

 The Basic principles underlying the Ecclesiological model church, which are exemplified in St. Stephen's, are a simple plan, basic materials and ornament that is complementary to the overall simplicity of the church.

 The plan of the Ecclesiological church is simple: the nave (the portion of the church containing the center aisle and pews) and the chancel (the portion of the church containing the altar and choir).
 Ideally, the materials of the church should be stone, but wood could be used with the hope that the means to afford stone would become available in the future.
 The ornament of St. Stephen's, both simple and elegant in its execution, illustrates the restrained propriety the Ecclesiologists used in creating the medieval sense of the place they felt most spiritually truthful in a place of worship.

-While much has changed outside the walls of St. Stephen's Church since its construction, the church interior that is similar to what visitors have been seeing for the better part of 130 years.
-The photographs show the view looking through the nave to the altar from just inside of the church interior doors.

 At the ceiling, a hybrid truss-arch system of roof support resembles the inside of a ship's hull.
 Though these structural timbers seem massive, they are actually secondary to the main rafters that are buried under the ceiling plaster.

 St. Stephen's stained glass windows

 The collection of stained glass windows of St. Stephen's Church displays a historically significant range of stained glass styles from the 1850s into the early 20th century.
 Generally, the age of the windows range from the oldest located in the chancel to the newest located in the vestibule.
 St. Stephen's has windows ranging from the textured muffle and reeded glass panels of mid-19th century American Gothic windows; to works by J.R.
-Lamb, a rival of the Tiffany Glass studios; and even comparatively modern windows dated from the 1970s and 80s by Cherry Hill artist F. Paul Skelly.
+Lamb, a rival of the Tiffany Glass studios; and modern windows dated from the 1970s and 1980s by Cherry Hill artist F. Paul Skelly.